zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 The best platform for DTrace is OSX now.

-DTrace on OSX more convenient than FreeBSD/Solaris because It has modified toolchain.
+DTrace on OSX more convenient than FreeBSD/Solaris because it has a modified toolchain.
 You need only use:

 ```dtrace -h -s file.d -o header.h```